biosaxs-dev/molass-develop/chapters/06/testing.md

 ## Running Tests
 ### Test Data Settings

-Depending on the category, used data will be as shown below.
+Depending on the category, used data will vary as shown below.

 :::{table} Data Usage depending on Test Category
 :widths: auto